BirdeeHub/tomlua/README.md

 * TOML is usually a **config format**, not a serialization format.
 * Parsing speed is important for **startup-heavy workflows**.
-* Editing or re-emitting TOML is **secondary**; use dedicated editors for that.
+* Editing or re-emitting TOML is **secondary**; using dedicated editor libraries for that may make sense still.

 On startup you may have many toml files to parse in some situations, if you used it in a package spec format of some kind for example.

 This is a tiny c library designed to chew through those as if you were using cjson for parsing json.

-It is able to emit toml as well, but this is mostly for completeness.
+It is able to emit toml as well, and still does so quickly, but this was mostly for completeness.

 Usually, toml is used as a config format, and not a serialization format.